Want to Make a Difference Within the Justice System? Get There With a Law Degree

 UNCF Schools to Consider

-To enter the field of law, students must at minimum earn a bachelor’s degree.
-Plenty of great UNCF-affiliated HBCUs offer pre-law degree programs:philander smith social justice logo
+To enter the field of law, students must, at minimum, earn a bachelor’s degree.
+Plenty of great UNCF-affiliated HBCUs offer pre-law degree programs:

 Professional Organizations

-There are also many law organizations that can provide more insight into some of the specializations in this field.
+Many law organizations can provide more insight into some of the specializations in this field.
 A sample list includes:

 Scholarships Available

 There’s no better way to start on your path toward a successful career in law than with a solid financial foundation.
-Fortunately, many scholarships are available through UNCF, including some specifically for law majors.
+Fortunately, many scholarships are available through UNCF.
 Keep an eye on the UNCF website for current scholarship opportunities and announcements.

 Search for specific scholarships and view those that are currently accepting applications here!
-Students should also check with each college or university to see if there are additional scholarships available to study law.
+Students should also check with each college or university to see if additional scholarships are available to study law.

-As you explore your options, be sure to use our guide to applying for scholarships and grants.
-You can also receive guidance by submitting a major interest form if you are interested in a career in law.
+As you explore your options, use our guide to apply for scholarships and grants.
+You can also receive guidance by submitting a major interest form for a career in law.
 Submit the form on our website to get started.
-And follow us on UNCF social media channels to receive notifications about our scholarships and member HBCUs.
+And follow us on UNCF’s social media channels to receive notifications about our scholarships and member HBCUs.
 Reach out today!